jierdin/sprout/operating-agreement.md

 ###### Section 8.01 - Members’ Capital Contributions:

+TODO: Remove the obligation to contribute capital to own a series LLC - instead, Series LLC can be issued by a critical vote of the Company members
 Each Member associated with a Series shall contribute to such Series the amount as is set forth in Exhibit A attached hereto as its Initial Capital Contribution to the Company with respect to such Series.

 ###### Section 8.02 - Additional Contributions or Loans:

  A Member associated with a Series shall be required to make such additional Capital Contributions or loans to the Company with respect to such Series as shall be determined by Voting Members associated with such Series owning a Majority Interest of such Series from time to time to be reasonably necessary to meet the expenses and obligations of such Series.
-After the making of any such determination, the Voting Members associated with such Series shall give written notice to each Member associated with such Series of the aggregate amount of required additional Capital Contributions or loan, and each Member associated with such Series shall deliver to the Company its pro rata share thereof (in proportion to the respective Percentage Interest of the Member in such Series on the date such notice is given) no later than thirty (30) days following the date such notice is given.
+After the making of any such determination, the Voting Members associated with such Series shall give emailed notice to each Member associated with such Series of the aggregate amount of required additional Capital Contributions or loan, and each Member associated with such Series shall deliver to the Company its pro rata share thereof (in proportion to the respective Percentage Interest of the Member in such Series on the date such notice is given) no later than thirty (30) days following the date such notice is given.
 None of the terms, covenants, obligations or rights contained in this Section 8.02 is or shall be deemed to be for the benefit of any Person other than the Members associated with such Series and the Company with respect to such Series, and, to the fullest extent permitted by law, no third party, including creditors of the Company or of any Series, shall under any circumstances have any right to compel any actions or payments by the Members.

 ###### Section 8.03 - Capital Accounts: